shivanshdave/2020-432/calendar.md

 ## All five remaining deliverables are due at NOON on Monday 2020-05-04.

 You are welcome, in fact encouraged to submit any or all of these earlier than the final deadline.
-This includes the three remaining things for Project 2:
+This includes the three remaining deliverables described in the [Project 2 instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2).

 - [Project 2](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) Main Document (R markdown and HTML and R data set files)
 - [Project 2](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) Video Presentation